 This is a silent retreat.
-Check-in begins at 4pm and the retreat will begin after dinner.
-Silence will begin at that time.
+Check-in begins at 4pm and the retreat will begin with an orientation session at 5pm.
+Silence will begin after dinner.
 If you have a preference for your spiritual director, please click on the ‘special needs’ section of your registration form below and enter their name.
+More directors will be added soon.

 Joanne Cahoon, D. Min. holds a bachelor’s degree in Religious Studies, master’s degree in Religion/Pastoral Ministry, graduate certificates in spiritual direction and in spirituality studies, and a Doctor of Ministry degree from the Catholic Theological Union in Chicago, where her specialization was spirituality and practical theology.
 Along the way, Joanne has also taught in elementary, secondary, undergraduate and graduate school settings.
 She has also served as youth ministry, high school campus ministry, consultant, writer, national trainer, diocesan staff member, staff member of a graduate school, spiritual director, facilitator of retreats and professional coach.
 Joanne has welcomed and worked with many individuals and groups, serving them as they listen for God’s invitations in their personal and corporate lives.
 She finds it a privilege to be involved in spiritual and human formation; bringing deep listening, presence, creativity and a commitment to her own ongoing formation to her work.